-Let $f_0(i)=1$ for all $i \in \mathbb{N}$ and let $f_k(n)=\displaystyle \sum_{i=1}^n f_{k-1}(i)$ for $k \geq 1$.
+Let f_0(i)=1 for all i \in \mathbb{N} and let f_k(n)=\displaystyle \sum_{i=1}^n f_{k-1}(i) for k \geq 1.
 Prove that

-$$\sum_{j=0}^{\lfloor \frac{n}{2} \rfloor} f_j(n-2j)=F_n,$$ where $F_n$ is the $n$-th Fibonacci number.
+\sum_{j=0}^{\lfloor \frac{n}{2} \rfloor} f_j(n-2j)=F_n, where F_n is the n-th Fibonacci number.

 Proposed by Ivan Borsenco.